trimethyl/trimethyl/README.md

 Make all network request in a very simple way.

-All requests are cached reading the `Expires` header.
+All requests are cached reading the `Expires` header, so if you don't specify it in your response, nothing is cached.

 If there isn't an active Internet connection, the module read content from its internal cache if exists, otherwise a `network.error` event is fired.